The Prids: History

 The Prids were founded in the small town of St. Joseph, Missouri, in 1995 by Frederickson (guitar, vocals) and La Fave (bass, vocals).

+Frederickson moved to St. Joseph from Riverside, California after meeting a friend in rehab, with whom he'd started writing his first songs.
+He soon met La Fave, who attended one of his early shows.
+They eventually struck up a romance and formed The Prids soon after.
 The band name was a reference to a pet name that Frederickson had for La Fave.
 The group continued to develop in Omaha and Lincoln, Nebraska, and in Lincoln, they befriended Harry Dingman III, guitarist of 1980s post-punk band For Against.

-After adding Jairus Smith (drums) and Trenor Rapkins (keyboards), the band relocated to Portland in November 1999, and released their debut EP, Duracraft, in 2000 on the Death Tech Music label, featuring cover artwork by Dingman.
+The band relocated to Portland in November 1999 over their mutual love of the band Team Dresch, and released their debut EP, Duracraft, in 2000 on the Death Tech Music label, featuring cover artwork by Dingman.
 In a contemporaneous live review, the Portland Mercury described the Prids as: "Imagine if My Bloody Valentine and New Order decided to collaborate when they were both at their peaks".

+The Prids have performed with the likes of TV On the Radio, The Faint and Franz Ferdinand.
+Deerhunter played their first-ever show opening for The Prids in Atlanta, Georgia.
+The Prids played one of their earliest shows at the legendary Satyricon.

-Their second EP, Glide, Screamer, was self-released in 2002.
-Drummer Lee Zeman replaced Smith for their debut full-length album, Love Zero, released on May 6, 2003, by Luminal Records.
-In 2004 Eric Hold replaced Smith, and the band released two 7-inch singles on Luminal: "Let It Go" and "Shadow and Shadow".
-In 2005, the band added drummer Joey Maas, replacing Zeman.
+Their second EP, Glide, Screamer, was self-released in 2002, and The Prids released their debut full-length album, Love Zero, on May 6, 2003, on Luminal Records.
+The band went on to release two 7-inch singles on Luminal: "Let It Go" and "Shadow and Shadow.”

-The Prids signed with New York-based label Five03 Records, who released a second album, ...Until the World Is Beautiful (August 29, 2006) and a third EP, Something Difficult (October 9, 2007).
-Hold then left the band, replaced by Maile Arruda.
+The Prids signed with New York-based label Five03 Records, and released a second album, ...Until the World Is Beautiful (August 29, 2006) and a third EP, Something Difficult (October 9, 2007).

 On July 20, 2008, the Prids were involved in a serious highway accident while driving south from San Francisco to Los Angeles.
 All four members and two of their significant others were injured to varying degrees, and their van and gear were destroyed.
 In the aftermath of the accident, fans and friends worldwide donated over $16,000 to help the band with medical bills and equipment costs, and Five03 released a digital-only benefit/tribute album, Dots to Connect: The Music of the Prids, featuring Prids covers by A Place to Bury Strangers, the Suffocation Keep (with Brett Nelson of Built to Spill), The Upsidedown, Entertainment, Helvetia (band) and others.

 In 2009, the Prids issued the song "Break" on a split single with Lookbook.
-The band's third album, Chronosynclastic, featuring guest guitar from Doug Martsch of Built to Spill, was released on the Velvet Blue Music label on June 11, 2010.
+The band's third album, Chronosynclastic, featuring guest appearances from Doug Martsch of Built to Spill and Jason Albertini of Duster, was released on the Velvet Blue Music label on June 11, 2010.